 2.If the appeal is to the APT Committee, the Chair of the Faculty Senate shall appoint two non-tenure track faculty who have served at least five years with the University and who are in a different college or school than the faculty member to participate in consideration of the appeal.
 Within ten working days, the Committee shall furnish a written recommendation to the Chancellor on the merits of the dismissal.

 3. After considering the recommendation of the APT Committee, if applicable, the Chancellor shall make a final decision on the dismissal.
-The Chancellor’s decision shall be issued to the faculty member, with copies to the Provost, the chair/head and the dean, within ten working days, or as soon as possible thereafter.
+The Chancellor’s decision shall be issued to the faculty member, with copies to the Provost, the chair/head, dean, and chair of the APT Committee (if the appeal was made to the APT Committee) within ten working days, or as soon as possible thereafter.
 The Chancellor’s decision shall be final.